 - reduced income or loss of overtime or bonuses resulting from ill health

 In some cases, poor budgeting is the reason rather than insufficient income and Welfare Officers are trained to help staff to examine this aspect and suggest potential solutions.
-Welfare Support can also help with seeking assistance from the Charity for Civil Servants.
+Welfare Support Service can also help with seeking assistance from The Charity for Civil Servants.

-As well as offering general support in cases where a member of staff is bereaved, the Welfare Officer has a particular role to play when notified of the death of a member of staff.
-The family will be contacted and arrangements made to visit.
+As well as offering general support in cases where a member of staff is bereaved, the Welfare Officer has a particular role to play when notified of the death of the member of staff.
+The family will be contacted and arrangements with be made to visit.

 - NICS benefits